nsacyber/BitLocker-Guidance/README.md

 A [BitLocker PowerShell module](./Scripts) has been provided to aid in provisioning BitLocker.
 [Microsoft BitLocker Administration and Monitoring](https://technet.microsoft.com/en-us/windows/hh826072.aspx) is another option for provisioning BitLocker.

+## BitLocker settings
+NSA Information Assurance recommends using BitLocker settings from the Microsoft [Windows Security Baseline](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-security-baselines) available in the [Security Compliance Toolkit](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-compliance-toolkit-10).

-## Importing the BitLocker Group Policy
+## BitLocker Group Policy

+The Microsoft Security Compliance Toolkit contains BitLocker Group Policy Objects for each Windows 10 operating system releaese in the Windows Security Baseline.

 ### Importing the BitLocker domain Group Policy
 Use the PowerShell Group Policy commands to import the BitLocker Group Policy into a domain.
 Run the following command on a domain controller from a PowerShell prompt running as a domain administrator.